 Livelihoods/ Economic enhancement projects will attract a community contribution of 10% of the project cost in cash or in kind.
+In-kind contribution will in this case refer to non-monetary co-financing by community sub-project beneficiaries provided during sub-project implementation to get the beneficiaries more involved in supporting their developmental need.
+The contribution can be made in form of time and effort, expertise, goods and services which are recorded with a monetary value equivalent to a fair market price of the same.
 Social infrastructure subprojects will be implemented with the operation and maintenance (O&M) cost in consideration where applicable.
 For sustainability of such projects requiring O&M, communities will have to show ability to generate funds (Communities will innovate ways of generating funds for O&M) from within the operation of the projects.
 This will be part of the criteria to be considered in funding such interventions.
 Activities that will directly enhance natural resource and environmental management projects will not require community contribution.